raccoongang/openprocurement.auctions.lease/docs/source/overview.rst

 Overview
 ========

-This ``openprocurement.auctions.lease`` package documentation contains information for Participants of the PROZORRO.SALE system and intended to discover all aspects of ``lease procedure``.
+This ``openprocurement.auctions.lease`` package documentation contains information for Users of the PROZORRO.SALE system and intends to discover all aspects of ``lease procedure``.

 The following subjects can act as an Organizer:

 * `State Property Fund of Ukraine`_;

-* state enterprises;
+* state-owned enterprises;

-* authorities, which are authorized by the Verkhovna Rada of the Autonomous Republic of Crimea;
+* the authorities, that are authorized by the Supreme Council of the Autonomous Republic of Crimea;

 * enterprises, institutions and organizations.

-In order to perform state property lease specialized procedure is available:
+To perform state property lease specialized procedure is available:

  * ``propertyLease`` - lease of the state property.

 Features
 --------

-* The only currency (``value.currency``) for this procedure is hryvnia (UAH).

-* The only date Organizer has to provide is ``Auction.auctionPeriod.startDate`` - approximate Auction start date - actual value of Auction start will be calculated based on current system load.
-The rest will be calculated automatically.
+* The only date Organizer has to provide is ``Auction.auctionPeriod.startDate`` - approximate date when the auction starts - the actual value will be calculated automatically considering the existing capacity.

+* The rest dates and periods will be calculated automatically based on ``Auction.auctionPeriod.startDate``.

+* Optionally an Organizer can set ``rectificationPeriod.endDate``, if not provided - it will be calculated automatically.

 * ``tenderPeriod`` duration must be at least 7 calendar days.

+* Optionally an Organizer can set ``tenderPeriod.endDate`` - if so, auction can't start earlier 3 days after.

+* An Organizer can edit the procedure only during ``rectificationPeriod`` (e.g. increase and decrease ``value.amount``, ``guarantee.amount``, ``minimalStep.amount``).

+* Organizer can add and edit documents only during ``rectificationPeriod``.

+* As soon as the procedure is edited, the status of all of the submitted bids will be switched to ``invalid``.

 * Procedure can be switched from ``draft`` status to ``active.tendering``.

-* During ``active.tendering`` period participants can ask questions, submit proposals, and upload documents.
+* During ``enquiryPeripod`` participants can ask questions, submit proposals, and upload documents.

+* All of the identifiers within the scheme ``CPVS`` can be chosen. ``PA01-7`` is the one to be added automatically.

+* The minimum desired participants' number by default is 2, but there is option to decrease it explicitly to 1 participant;

+* The only currency (``value.currency``) for this procedure is hryvnia (UAH).

-* The items within an auction are allowed to be from different CAV groups.
+* The items within an procedure are allowed to be from different CAV-PS groups.

 .. note:: There is predefined list of possible items to lease.

-* Additional classification (CPVS) is constant for ``propertyLease`` procedure - ``PA01-7``.

-* The minimum desired participants' count by default is 2, but there is option to decrease it explicitly to 1 participant;

-* Optionally an Organizer can set ``tenderPeriod.endDate`` - if so, auction can't start earlier 3 days after.

-* Optionally an Organizer can set ``enquiryPeriod.endDate``, if not provided - it will be calculated automatically.

-* An Organizer can edit procedure only during ``rectificationPeriod`` (increase and decrease ``value.amount``, ``guarantee.amount``, ``minimalStep.amount``).

-* Organizer can add and edit documents only during ``rectificationPeriod``.

-* As soon as the action is edited, the status of all of the submitted bids will be switched to ``invalid``.

 * There is obligatory participant qualification via guarantee payment.

-* The only criterion for choosing a winner is the price, provided the tenderer complies with the qualifying criteria determined by the Organizer.
+* The only criterion for choosing a winner is the price, provided the bidder complies with the qualifying criteria determined by the Organizer.

 Conventions
 -----------